Roberto Cereceda: Colo-Colo

 Prior to the 2007 Torneo Clausura, Cereceda signed with Colo-Colo to replace departed players Jose Luis Jerez and Arturo Vidal.
 Cereceda participated in his second international competition in the 2007 Copa Sudamericana where Colo-Colo would play against his former team Audax in the preliminary round.
 Cereceda and Colo-Colo would be eliminated in the round of 16 of the Copa Sudamericana but would go on to win the national championship with Cereceda inserted in the starting line up for most of the tournament.

 In 2008, Cereceda participated in his second straight Copa Libertadores edition, but this time with Colo-Colo.
 However the result would be the same for Cereceda, with his team being eliminated in the group stage once again.
 In the national competition, Cereceda failed to win his second straight national championship with Colo-Colo losing in the final against Everton.
 Cereceda would lift his second and third national championship at the end of the 2008 and 2009 Torneo Clausura.

 In 2009, Cereceda participated in his third straight Copa Libertadores and his team was eliminated in the group stage for the third straight time.

 Universidad Católica

 He was confirmed to be the new player in San Carlos de Apoquindo, in July 2011.

+Return to Audax Italiano

+In 2021, Cereceda returned to Audax Italiano, ending his contract in December 2023.

+San Antonio Unido

+In 2024, he signed with San Antonio Unido in the Segunda División Profesional de Chile.